Judge orders Manafort to trade in ankle monitors for a jail cell

 Manafort, 69, did not appear to react to the ruling beyond a nod to his attorney.
 He was immediately taken into custody and walked into a hallway behind the courtroom.
 He gave a quick wave to his wife as he disappeared from sight.

-He will remain locked up until a trial in September; he also faces a separate trial in Virginia.
+He will remain in pretrial detention until a trial in September on charges that include conspiracy and money laundering; he also faces a separate trial in Virginia.

-But prosecutors made a new bid to toss him behind bars after uncovering evidence that allegedly shows that he and a Russian associate used encrypted messages to reach out to two witnesses — one of whom said it was an attempt to "suborn perjury."
+But prosecutors made a new bid to toss him behind bars after uncovering evidence that allegedly shows that he and a Russian associate, Konstantin Kilimnik, used encrypted messages to reach out to two witnesses — one of whom said it was an attempt to "suborn perjury."

 In court filings, defense lawyers accused Mueller's office of "heavy-handed gamesmanship" and argued text messages and an 84-second phone call were "the thinnest of evidence."